An icon of a ribbon, representing College and Career Pathway Endorsements

 The College and Career Pathway Endorsements system is a voluntary system for school districts to award endorsements on high school diplomas to graduates who have demonstrated readiness for college and careers.
 This document outlines the framework for the endorsement system.

-The Illinois State Board of Education invites interested districts to complete the voluntary process for school districts to award College and Career Pathway Endorsements (CCPE) to high school graduates.
+The Illinois State Board of Education invites interested districts to complete the voluntary process for school districts to award College and Career Pathway Endorsements to high school graduates.
 To offer the endorsements, districts must submit an application and a report of projected student participation.

 Download the published Model Programs of Study Guides for the different College & Career Pathway Endorsement areas.